Jamestown, New Mexico

-Jamestown is an unincorporated community located along Interstate 40 in McKinley County, New Mexico, United States.
+Jamestown is an unincorporated community and census-designated place located along Interstate 40 in McKinley County, New Mexico, United States.
+As of the 2020 census, it had a population of 317.

+History

 El Paso Natural Gas Company built a refinery at the Continental Divide in New Mexico around the area of 35.48698357712149, -108.4264608980443.
 The refinery was known locally as the Gallup Refinery or the Ciniza Refinery.
 By 1964, El Paso Gas sold the refinery to the Shell Oil Company.
 Then in 1982, Giant Oil Refining purchased the refinery from Shell.
-In 1987.
-Giant built the largest truck stop and retail facility in their chain one mile south from the refinery.
+In 1987, Giant built the largest truck stop and retail facility in their chain one mile south from the refinery.
 On June 7, 2003, Giant sold its travel center in Jamestown to Pilot Travel Centers.
 Pilot Travel Center #305 houses Jamestown's post office; the post office has ZIP code 87347.
-Also inside the travel center's mall are a Subway and a Denny's as well as a thirty-seat theater.
-Near the mall, and still part of the Pilot Travel Center, is a Bosselman Boss Shop available for full service truck servicing and repair.